What Are Hardship Loans And When Should You Use One?

 5. Finalize Your Loan

-Your application will go through the underwriting process before it’s approved.
-Then you’ll receive a lump-sum payment.
+Your application will go through underwriting before it’s approved.
+Then, you’ll receive a lump-sum payment.

-Check out the answers to these frequently asked questions on hardship loans.
+Here are answers to frequently asked questions about hardship loans.

 The Bottom Line